gotchabuggs/CPBS7602-Assignment02/README.md

 This analysis demonstrates that regression-based modeling effectively identifies biological signals in high-dimensional gene expression data.

 - **Brain vs Blood differences** are extremely strong and consistent with known tissue-specific transcriptional programs.
-- **Sex differences in Whole Blood** are so pronounced that many genes exhibit quasi-complete separation in logistic regression.
+- **Sex differences in Blood** are so pronounced that many genes exhibit quasi-complete separation in logistic regression.
 - Including **age and sex as covariates** in the linear model ensured confounding was controlled.
 - Standardization allowed direct comparison of β values across genes.